KoolMonk/processx/inst/README.markdown

 By default the standard output and error of the processes are ignored.
-You can set the `stdout` and `stderr` constructor arguments to a file name, and then they are redirected there, or to `"|"`, and then `processx` creates connections to them.
-(Note that starting from `processx` 3.0.0 these connections are not regular R connections, because the public R connection API was retroactively removed from R.)
+You can set the `stdout` and `stderr` constructor arguments to a file name, and then they are redirected there, or to `"|"`, and then `processx3` creates connections to them.
+(Note that starting from `processx3` 3.0.0 these connections are not regular R connections, because the public R connection API was retroactively removed from R.)